xwshiba/Musicverse/README.md

     - Ideally the site could use the infinite scroll pagination.
 However it hasn't had that function for now.
 - architecture
     - The project is using useReducer to update state via "action" concepts.
 However, it hasn't used useContext to handle the props passing hell yet.
-    - Some code blocks are duplicated.
-Could use more effort to abstract them out.
 - not mobile friendly
     - Only works on desktop screens.
 Especially true for the Nav bar.
 - accessibility